-1. Explore alternative avenues to deliver education and training, particularly for GPs

-Explore the feasability of providing an online or webinar option for training to enable practice staff to access training provided by GCPHN in their own time (and at their own location).
-This includes events that are more clinically focussed to obtain greater traction with GPs.
+1. Explore alternative avenues to deliver education and training, particularly for GPs Provide an online or webinar option for training would enable practice staff to access training provided by GCPHN in their own time (and at their own location).
+This includes events that are more clinically focused to obtain greater traction with GPs